Stock vs Stock Comparison

 Which stock is the better investment, PG or COST?

 Our quantitative analysis compares PG and COST across nine fundamental dimensions.
-PG and COST are evenly matched across key metrics.
+PG wins the Tale of the Tape 5–3.
 However, stock selection depends on your individual risk tolerance, time horizon, and portfolio context.
 These metrics are computed from SEC filings and market data — they are not investment recommendations.

 Are PG and COST correlated?

-The 252-day correlation between PG and COST is 0.346.
-They show moderate correlation — partially diversifying.
+The 252-day correlation between PG and COST is 0.271.
+They have low correlation, offering good diversification.

 How is the Tale of the Tape scored?